juliotrigo/juliotrigo.github.io/_posts/2017-08-01-nameko-eventlog-dispatcher.md

 ## Summary

-The [`nameko-eventlog-dispatcher`](https://github.com/sohonetlabs/nameko-eventlog-dispatcher) library can be installed from PyPI with pip:
+The [`nameko-eventlog-dispatcher`](https://github.com/sohonetlabs/nameko-eventlog-dispatcher) library can be installed from PyPI using pip:

 {% highlight shell %}
 pip install nameko-eventlog-dispatcher